 WRONG SCORE FOR A HOLE – The Exception to Rule 3.3b(3) is as follows: “If one or more of the player’s hole scores are lower than the actual scores because he or she excluded one or more penalty strokes that the player did not know about before returning the scorecard: (1) the player is not disqualified, and (2) if the mistake is found before the close of competition, the Committee will revise the player’s score for that hole or holes by adding the penalty stroke(s) that should have been included in the score for that hole or holes under the Rules.
 This is not true if the penalty is disqualification or when the player was told a penalty might apply or was uncertain if one would apply and did not raise this with the Committee before returning the scorecard.”

 WOOD CHIPS & MULCH (Rule 15) – Are loose impediments.

 OBSTRUCTION – Any artificial object except for integral objects and boundary objects.

 TEMPORARY IMMOVABLE OBSTRUCTIONS – All tents, scoreboards and other temporary equipment on the course, provided it is not readily movable, are considered to be Temporary Immovable Obstructions.
+Local Rule as prescribed in Section 8 of the Committee Procedures is in effect.
 Model Local Rule F-23.

 GROUND UNDER REPAIR (Rule 16) – Defined by white lines or otherwise listed on the Local Rules Sheet.
 French drains and cultivated flower and shrubbery beds on the course are ground under repair even if not so marked.

-RELIEF FROM SEAMS OF CUT TURF – Model Local Rule F-7.
+RELIEF FROM SEAMS OF CUT TURF – Local Rule as prescribed in Section 8 of the Committee Procedures is in effect.
+Model Local Rule F-7.

 PENALTY AREAS (Rule 17) – Penalty areas are marked as either red or yellow.